 ]The Company is also exploring the possibility of a commodity trading strategy that reduces the mark-to-market credit obligation associated with any further declines in commodity prices.
 The Company may not be able to alter its hedging strategy to reduce the risk of posting additional collateral without undue consequences to other financial performance measures.
-In addition, unanticipated events over which the [Company has no control could increase expenses or decrease its ability to generate revenues which would have a material adverse effect on the [Company.
+In addition, unanticipated events over which the] Company has no control could increase expenses or decrease its ability to generate revenues, which would have a material adverse effect on the] Company.

-Attached as Exhibits 99.1, 99.2 and {99.3} [99.3 to this Current Report are the amended] Security Agreement, the Master Agreement dated as of August 10, 2000, between The New Power Company and ENA, including the Credit Support Annex thereto, which is referred to in the Security Agreement, and] the General Security Agreement dated as of {October} [October , 2001, between the {Company} [Company and the Enron Subsidiaries, respectively.
+Attached as Exhibits ________] to this Current Report are the {amended} [following agreements (i) the Enfolio® Master Firm Purchase/Sale Agreement, effective as of January 1, 2000, between ENA and Columbia Energy Services Corporation (which was assigned by Columbia to NewPower), (ii) the ISDA Master Agreement, dated as of August 10, 2000, between ENA and NewPower, (iii) the Master Netting Agreement, (iv) the First Amendment to Master Netting Agreement, dated as of May 4, 2001, among the parties to the Master Netting Agreement, (v) the Amendment, (vi) the Master Power Purchase and Sale Agreement, effective as of May 4, 2001, between EPMI and NewPower, {and}[(vii) the General Security Agreement dated as of {October} [October ]__, 2001, between NewPower] and the Enron Subsidiaries, [(viii) the Guaranty Agreement, dated as of March 14, 2001, executed by the Company, (ix) the Ratification of Guaranty, dated as of May 4, 2001, executed by the Company, and (x) the Ratification of Guaranty, dated as of October ___, 2001, executed by the Company.]
+Also attached is Exhibit {99.4}[___99.4], the press release issued by the [Companythe] Company in connection with the Amendment.

-* * *]
+* * * [* * * * * * *

 This disclosure contains certain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933, and Section 21E of the Securities Exchange Act of 1934.
 These statements involve risks and uncertainties and may differ materially from actual future events or results.
 Although we believe that our expectations are based on reasonable assumptions, we can give no assurance that our goals will be achieved.
 The Company undertakes no obligation to publicly release any revisions to these forward-looking statements to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events.
 Important factors that could cause actual results to differ from estimates or projections contained in the forward-looking statements include our limited operating history; delays or changes in the rules for the restructuring of the electric and natural gas markets; our ability to attract and retain customers; our ability to manage our energy requirements and sell energy at a sufficient margin given the volatility in prices for electricity and natural gas; the effect of commodity volatility on collateral requirements and liquidity; our dependence on third parties to provide critical functions to us and to our customers; and conditions of the capital markets affecting the availability of capital.
-Readers are referred to the [Company’s Annual Report on Form 10-K for the year ending December 31, 2000 and our Form S-1 on file with the Securities and Exchange Commission for a discussion of factors that could cause actual results to differ materially from these forward-looking statements.
+Readers are referred to the] Company’s Annual Report on Form 10-K for the year ending December 31, 2000 and our Registration Statement on Form S-1 (No. 333-41412) on file with the Securities and Exchange Commission for a discussion of factors that could cause actual results to differ materially from these forward-looking statements.

 ---------------------- REVISION LIST ----------------------